 This post may contain affiliate links, which means if you click through and purchase something using my links, I receive a small commission.
 You can click here to read my disclosure policy ?
 Thank you!

+Can we talk about how to save money on wedding flowers for a minute?
 Did you recently get engaged and are planning your wedding?
-Congratulations!!
-Once you’ve finished celebrating, if you’re reading this blog, your next thought is probably, “how can I stay on budget?!”
+Congratulations!
+Once you’ve finished celebrating, if you’re reading this blog, your next thought is probably, “How can I stay on budget?!”

 But there’s hope!
 The majority of couples do end up spending less than $10,000 on their wedding, so if you’ve got a “small” budget compared to the average, fear not!
 In fact, our wedding cost less than $9,000 – and I definitely don’t think our wedding looked “cheap”, like many might have assumed from our budget.

-Throughout February, I’ll detail exactly how to save money on key elements of your wedding.
-Last week, I covered how to save (and make!) money on your wedding dress.
+Last week, I covered how to save money on your wedding dress.
 Today, let’s talk flowers!
 Here are 4 surprisingly affordable ways to save money on your wedding flowers.

 Consider the Time of Year You Get Married In